yanran-tang/yanran-tang.github.io/_pages/about.md

 * 06.2022 Give a talk about Item- and Sequence-level Contrastive Learning in Sequential Recommendation at IR Seminar at the University of Glasgow.

-* 12.2021 ACMMM Asia 2021 PhD Lightning Talk Award, Highly Commended.
+* 12.2021 ACM MM Asia 2021 PhD Lightning Talk Award, Highly Commended.

 * 07.2020 3MT competition Runner-up and People Choice Awards at ITEE [\[video\]](https://www.youtube.com/watch?v=zVEHeSwpHYo&t=4s).